 Who's the killer in Heavy Rain?
 It's not the crazy junkyard worker and car thief, Mad Jack, it's not the crazy Rabid Cop Carter Blake, and it's not even the Psychopathic Manchild Gordi Krammer.
 It's frigging Scott Shelby.

 The Liir from Sword of the Stars are mainly kind, understanding Actual Pacifists.
 Until you piss them off.
 We'd call in the survivors of the last race to piss off the Liir as witnesses to this, but none appear to be alive as the Liir wiped them off the face of the Galaxy (although they appear to be back come the sequel).
 In-game, the Liir start out extremely positively towards all races except the Zuul and are very easy to placate as long as you keep the peace with them — but if they first get annoyed enough at you to start a war, you'll never get them to back down again: They'll come at you until you or them are dead.
+Then the sequel rolls around, and we find out that the Suul'ka, the race that conquered the Liir and pushed them to this state of mind were their own crazed elders with powerful Psychic Powers.
+That's right, the Abusive Precursors that everyone lives in fear of are the Liir themselves.

 The majority of Lux-Pain cast.
 Once they're infected with SILENT, you better look out.